AMMI-2024/mlops-course-2025/9day/lab/day9.md

 ## Prerequisites

 - A laptop with terminal/command line access
-- A Google account (for GCP) or AWS account
+- A Microsoft account (for Azure), Google account (for GCP), or AWS account
 - Basic knowledge of Linux commands
 - Familiarity with Apache Airflow from Day 8